 Different types of primary care physicians offer different services and areas of specialization.
-Your stage of life and medical needs will help you determine which is right for you, but here is a quick reference guide to help you get started:
+Your stage of life and medical needs will help you determine which is right for you, but here is a quick reference guide to get you started:

-- Pediatricians: These doctors specialize in the treatment of infants, children and adolescents, generally through the age of 19.
-HCA Virginia’s pediatricians provide care for the entire pediatric patient continuum, including giving immunizations, administering inpatient hospital care, conducting newborn hospital evaluations and conducting same-day sick visits, school physicals and well-child annual check-ups.
+- Pediatricians: These doctors specialize in the treatment of infants, children and adolescents, generally 19 years old and younger.
+Our network of Richmond pediatricians provide comprehensive pediatric care, including giving immunizations, administering inpatient hospital care, conducting newborn hospital evaluations and conducting same-day sick visits, school physicals and well-child annual check-ups.

-- Family practitioners: These doctors treat a wide range of medical concerns for patients of all ages and life stages – from infancy through adulthood.
-HCA Virginia’s family practitioners are experts at preventive wellness, health maintenance exams and health education.
-They possess a broad knowledge base, treat many common problems and diagnose acute and chronic illnesses.
+- Family practitioners: Doctors within a family practice treat a wide range of medical concerns for patients of all ages and life stages—from infancy through adulthood.
+Our family practitioners are experts at preventive care, health maintenance exams and health education.
+Family practitioners possess a broad knowledge base, treat many common problems and diagnose acute and chronic illnesses.
 Our family practitioners also supervise and coordinate issues requiring complex care, including arranging appropriate referrals for specialty care when necessary.

-- Internal medicine/internists: Internal medicine practitioners (also called internists) care for adolescents and adults (18 years and older in some practices 16 years and older in other practices) by coordinating overall medical care while managing acute medical problems.
-HCA Virginia’s internists perform regular preventive health maintenance exams and screening tests.
+- Internal medicine/internists: Internal medicine practitioners (also called internists) care for adolescents and adults.
+(Some internists treat patients starting at 16 years old, while others accept patients at 18 years old.)
+Our internists perform regular preventive health exams and screening tests.
 They are trained to deal with all medical problems and, similar to family practitioners, are equipped to determine when a referral for specialty care is necessary.